b-pardi/pyQCM/README.md

 ### CHANGE LOG
+7/3
+- when confirming selections if field is empty, default to whatever was originally in the plot opts json instead of throwing an error
+    - add label to notify user of this feature
+    - put all widgets into a dictionary with they value as the widget and key is the same key in plot_opts.json
+    - function to grid all items handled separately depending on type of widget
+    - iterate through all widgets in frame looking for empty strings or empty radio buttons
+    - when empty found, warn user once, and set the widget to the value to the corresponding previous opts value
+    - set the current opts dict value to the corresponding previous opts value

 6/30
 - added to UI plot customization options input fields and labels for adjusting the bounds of each axis for visualization (time, freq, disp)
 - updated plot opts json file for these new customization options